bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 ## This is OOP

-### Traits include all staff that can be defined in model
+### Concerns include all staff that can be defined in model

 !SLIDE[bg=techtalk_bg.png]

-# Traits Base
+# Concerns Base

 * Attributes
 * Associations